IDIAMath/idiamath.github.io/docs/question-match-properties.md

 a:rand_with_prohib(-5,5,[0]);
 b:rand_with_prohib(-5,5,[0]);
 rand_question:rand_with_prohib(0,3,[0]);
-question_text:if (rand_question = 1) then positive else if (rand_question = 2) then negative else "different (either yield positive, negative or zero as a result but never the same as another derivative)";
+question_text:if (rand_question = 1) then positive else if (rand_question = 2) then negative else "different in regards to the sign infront of them, example: fx = -5 fy =-1 fxy = 0.  is not valid because -1 and -5 are both negative";
 ```

 ### Question Text